ryangBUAA/MFQE/README.md

 The training codes, the codes of SVM-based PQF detector and the modified DS-CNN are to be released later.

-# Recommended settings:
+# Recommended settings

 Ubuntu 14.04, Tensorflow 1.3.0, Python 2.7

-# Dependency:
+# Dependency

 Tensorflow, TFLearn, Numpy, Scipy, matplotlib, skimage

 # Contact

 E-mail: yangren@buaa.edu.cn

 WeChat: yangren93